 Some of the most innovative solutions for intelligent buildings and district heating companies are developed by Leanheat, Finish developer and provider of IoT heating solutions that upgrade building HVAC systems for the digital age.
 These are low-cost, easily applicable, advanced technologies which are enabling significant savings in energy and money.

 “We make buildings smart.
 For us a smart building is a building that uses just the right amount of energy, is easy to maintain and has a good indoor climate for its residents.
-And when looking at the future, we see that intelligent buildings will play an active part in the energy system, and they will consume less energy when energy is expensive to produce”, says Jukka Aho, CEO of Leanheat.
+And when looking at the future, we see that intelligent buildings will play an active part in the energy system, and they will consume less energy when energy is expensive to produce”, says Jukka Aho, Founder of Leanheat.

 Leanheat: 12% lower costs

 Espoon Asunnot, a housing company that owns 15,000 apartments in Finland, was one of the first to start utilizing the Leanheat solution.
 In the first phase, the company was able to reduce the consumption of district heating by almost 10%.
 In the second phase, the company focused its attention on peak loads, which determine the size of the basic fee for district heating.
 Artificial intelligence helped reduce the peaks by 24% on average, which alone means a cost saving of approximately 12% on the heating costs of Espoon Asunnot.

 Global energy company Fortum has integrated the Leanheat software into their Smart Living Solutions, which enable end-users to monitor their individual energy consumption.
 That has helped one housing association alone save 8% in energy consumption (this corresponds to the annual heating consumption of 630 single-family houses), and CO2 emissions reduced by 3,800 tons.